gggritso/site/_posts/2015-02-05-quantum-entanglement.md

 ---
 title: Quantum Entanglement in Plain-ish English
-subtitle: With many simplications and bad assumptions
+subtitle: With many simplifications and bad assumptions
 permalink: quantum-entanglement
 ---